Kia Tasman review and buyer’s guide

 Utes in the Australian car industry are important because they must serve multiple roles.
-They have to function as daily workhorses, towing, carrying and generally being capable both off-road, and comfortable on-road for families.
+They have to function as daily workhorses, towing, carrying and generally being capable both off-road, and also be comfortable on-road for families.

 The Tasman runs the Hyundai-Kia 2.2-litre turbo diesel engine we’ve seen in Sorento, Carnival, Hyundai Staria, old Santa Fe and the 8-seat Palisade.
 It’s been a very successful engine and made up about 80 per cent of sales in Sorento and (old) Santa Fe.
 Despite what the critics have said, this has been a very reliable powertrain and it makes perfect economic sense to use it.
 (More on that later.)